dishasharma23-prog/SDN-AI-routing-optimization/README.md

 ![Performance Comparison](results.png)

-> **The core idea:** Every existing fuzzy routing paper picks the best-performing node — then checks if it's safe.
+> **The core idea:** Every existing fuzzy routing paper picks the best-performing node and then checks if it's safe.
 We flip that.
 Security runs first.
 A compromised node scores zero and cannot be selected, no matter how fast it is.

 ---